EmpressEducation/empress-educators/docs/style/language-and-grammar/contractions.md

 !!! success "Recommended"
     The browser is fast, simple, and secure.

-The second example above is better because using *'s* in place of *is* could cause the reader to think that "browser's" is the possessive form.
+The second example above is better because using *'s* in place of *is* could cause the student to think that "browser's" is the possessive form.

 In some cases, it's OK to use a noun+verb contraction, such as "If you want to display information, a table's your best option."
 But in general, it's best to avoid that kind of contraction.